ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Delete

-1. On receiving a request to delete a Device Specification with the input parameters (id) the system updates the is_deleted flag to true in the Device Specification DB against the id received
+1. On receiving a request to delete a Device Specification with the input parameters (id) the system updates the is_deleted flag to true in the Device Specification Database against the id received
 While deleting the device specifications the system performs the following steps
 1. Validates if all required input parameters have been received as listed below for each specific request
 •	id - character (36) - Mandatory